-The City of Austin requires commercial property owners and business managers to ensure that their employees and commercial tenants have convenient access to recycling.
+The City of Austin requires property owners and business managers of commercial/ mixed use properties to ensure that their employees and commercial tenants have convenient access to landfill diversion services, which can include single-stream recycling, composting and hard-to-recycle materials.

 Who is responsible?